raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, legendary*

 This tube holds milky liquid with a strong alcohol smell.
 You can use an action to pour the contents of the tube onto a surface within reach.
-The liquid instantly dissolves up to 1 square foot of adhesive it touches, including *sovereign glue.*
+The liquid instantly dissolves up to 0.09m² of adhesive it touches, including *sovereign glue.*

 # Magic Items (V)